aucoeur/typescript-refactor-exercises/readme.md

 # Typescript 4

 While typescript will infer a type.
-It is best practice most often to explicity type thing.
+It is best practice most often to explicitly type thing.

 The sample wants to build two arrays, one with random numbers and the other with random characters.
 Since this is Typescript you need to add the types.